 *Sometimes your Empadronamiento is not requested when applying for a TIE.
 In my experience it was requested about 50% of the time.
 Regardless, it can be useful for many other bureaucratic steps in Spain.

-Getting empadronado is a straightforward process.
-First, request an appointment at the townhall website.
-Second, make sure you have your ID, application form, and proof of residence.
-When you turn in your documents at the townhall office, they will either stamp a copy of your application form or provide you with a separate paper including your application details.
+When you turn in your documents at the district office, they will either stamp a copy of your application form or provide you with a separate paper including your application details.
 These are both considered a Volante de Empadronamiento.
-For the TIE appointment, the Volante should be sufficient.
+For the TIE appointment, the Volante should be sufficient, but some bureaucrats will require the official padron.
 In about a month, you can apply for the more official Certificado de Empadronamiento if you so need.
-Again, this can be done at the townhall office.
+Again, this can be done at the district office.

 How to Empadronarse